Marbled Salamander

 The marbled salamander is a small, stout salamander with silvery, white, or gray saddle-shaped markings on its body from head to tail.
-These crossbands vary in shape and also in color, from silver white to gray.
+These crossbands vary in shape and also in color, from silvery white to gray.
 The back is generally shiny jet black while the belly is plain black.
 Adult males have white or silver crossbands; adult females have light- to dull-gray crossbands.
 There may be 11 or 12 riblike costal grooves on the side of the body.

-Adult length: 3½–4¼ inches; occasionally may reach about 5½ inches.
+Adult length: 3½–4¼ inches; occasionally to about 5½ inches.

-This secretive salamander spends most of its time under rocks, logs, or forest debris. it prefers forested areas but may also occur in open, sandy woods and on dry, rocky hillsides.
+This secretive salamander spends most of its time under rocks, logs, or forest debris.
+It prefers forested areas but may also occur in open, sandy woods and on dry, rocky hillsides.

 The marbled salamander and many other amphibians require small, fishless, woodland ponds for reproduction.
 Ponds and pools with a gentle sloping bank are especially important for this species.